 Beyond the sheer joy of moments like these, biodiversity tells us about how our impact is affecting the natural world and reveals who we are at the end of the day.
 Over time, our choices as human beings have eroded the equilibrium of the planet.
 Factors such as climate change, war, urbanization, deforestation, poaching and animal trafficking are all critical contributors to the rapid loss of biodiversity on the planet and particularly in Africa.
 Ironically, this is a continent famously rich in biodiversity, gifted with high numbers of endemic mammals and plants, but also acutely threatened with an increasing number of endangered ones.

 It’s no compliment that eight of the 34 biodiversity hotspots around the world are in Africa.
 Described as the most biologically rich yet simultaneously threatened regions on the planet, these hotspots are a red flag – Africa is in dire need of help.
-Some of these hotspots include Madagascar and the Indian Ocean Islands (including those in Mauritius and Seychelles, the Eastern Afromontane (encompassing parts of Uganda, Mozambique and Zimbabwe) and the Cape Floristic Region in South Africa.
+Some of these hotspots include Indian Ocean Islands such as Mauritius and Seychelles, the Eastern Afromontane (encompassing parts of Uganda, Mozambique and Zimbabwe) and the Cape Floristic Region in South Africa.

 Contributing to a legacy